Skip to content

 The accrual method is used when a company records revenue (profits) it expects to obtain in the future, despite the cash not yet received.
 The accrual method is commonly used by medium to large businesses.

-A company using the accrual method will record revenue on its P&L statement once goods are incurred, even though the goods have yet to be paid for because the company expects payment to be made in the future.
+A company using the accrual method will record revenue on its P&L statement when the transaction takes place, even though the company hasn’t yet received payment.
 Similarly, when using the accrual method, the business will also record expenses (losses) it intends to make in the future, even if it has yet to pay for the expenses.

 What a P&L statement includes